harblaith7/s2bn/README.md

 ### Application Containerization

 Before this application, I never worked with **Docker**.
 Typically when I wanted an application deployed, I'd either do it via **Heroku** or **Netlify**.
 For this application however, I wanted to dive into the world of **DevOps**, and thus I decided to use Docker and AWS instead.

+Each component of the application has both a **Dockerfile.dev** and a **Dockerfile** file.
+The Dockerfile.dev is used for development, and the Dockerfile is used for production.
+Once a new feature is completed and pushed onto the master branch, it is detected by **Travis**.
+Travis then runs all the tests to check if they pass.
+If they do, it starts to build the Docker images and then build them onto DockerHub.
+Once that is done, it redeploys the application on elastic beanstalk.